nyeogmi/bats-can-draw/README.md

 I'll also set it up to use nearest-neighbor scaling. (which is just a CSS thing)

+## What I coded

+- I set up the canvas to auto-resize to match the container.
+- I set the code up to run update() at about 60fps and draw() at the browser's chosen framerate
+- I wrote a little demo in main.ts that exploits these features

 ## Why you would use this

 You might use this if: